Gordon Jacob

 Gordon Percival Septimus Jacob CBE (5 July 1895 – 8 June 1984) was an English composer and teacher.
 He was a professor at the Royal College of Music in London from 1924 until his retirement in 1966, and published four books and many articles about music.
 As a composer he was prolific: the list of his works totals more than 700, mostly compositions of his own, but a substantial minority of orchestrations and arrangements of other composers' works.
-Those whose music he orchestrated range from William Byrd to Edward Elgar to Noël Coward.
+Those music he orchestrated range from William Byrd to Edward Elgar to Noël Coward.

 Life and career

 Jacob was born in Upper Norwood, London, the seventh son and youngest of ten children of Stephen Jacob, and his wife, Clara Laura, née Forlong.
 Stephen Jacob, an official of the Indian Civil Service based in Calcutta, died when Gordon was three.
 One of his older brothers was Archibald Jacob, choral composer, arranger and author of Musical Handwriting (OUP, 1937).

 Jacob was educated at Dulwich College, and enlisted in the Queen's Royal Regiment (West Surrey) at the outbreak of the First World War.
-He was taken POW in 1917.
+He was taken POW in 1917 after being one of 60 survivors from a battalion of 800.
 In the prison camp he studied a harmony textbook in the camp library and began composing.
 He wrote for an orchestra of his fellow prisoners, with assorted instruments.
 After the war he studied journalism before turning to music.
 He took a correspondence course, gained an ARCM diploma and was accepted as a full-time student at the Royal College of Music (RCM) in 1920.
 There, he was a pupil of Charles Villiers Stanford and Ralph Vaughan Williams (composition), Herbert Howells (music theory) and Adrian Boult (conducting), from whom he learned the "economy and decision" of his podium technique.

 At the end of his student course in 1924, Gordon became a teacher of music, briefly at Birkbeck and Morley Colleges, and then at the RCM, where he remained until his retirement in 1966.
 He was professor of music theory, composition and orchestration.
 Among his students at the RCM were Malcolm Arnold, Ruth Gipps, Imogen Holst, Cyril Smith, Philip Cannon, Pamela Harrison, Joseph Horovitz, Bernard Stevens and John Warrack.